USEPA/CMAQ/README.md

 # create_CMAQ_OMI_file Utility

-The utility creates the OMI_DAT input file describing how total ozone column density varies over the globe and time.
+The utility creates the OMI input file describing how total ozone column density varies over the globe and time.
 The file supports CMAQ model's in-line calculation of photolysis rates.
-Creating the OMI_DAT file involves processing observations from satellites, ASCII files for the latitude/longitude distribution of the ozone column for a calendar day.
-The utility also creates IOAPI files for visualizing observations and the OMI_DAT file's data.
-They can differ because the utility interpolates observations to horizontal resolution of the OMI_DAT file.
+Creating the OMI file involves processing observations from satellites, ASCII files for the latitude/longitude distribution of the ozone column for a calendar day.
+The utility also creates IOAPI files for visualizing observations and the OMI file's data.
+They can differ because the utility interpolates observations to horizontal resolution of the OMI file.
 The resolution is an option specified by the utility's run-script.

 ### Building the Utility